aritraroy/Flashbar/README.md

 You can show icon (left) and progress bar (left or right) in the flashbar.
 You can also customize their look & feel in a lot of ways.

 ### Icon
-You can show an icon in the left side of the view using `showIcon()` which will show a default icon.
+You can show an icon on the left side of the view using `showIcon()` which will show a default icon.

 ```kotlin
 Flashbar.Builder(this)